ALai57/kaleidoscope/docs/local-development.md

            jboss/keycloak
 ```
 Then import `test-keycloak-realm.json` to set up the realm and test client
+This is a specific example showing how to set up the container connected to a locally running
+Postgres instance.
 **_Postgres as persistence layer_**
 ```bash
 docker run --network host \